DAF201/2022_fall_school_garbage/Logic.md

 A relation R on a set A such that for all a, b ∈ A, if (a, b) ∈ R and (b, a) ∈ R, then a = b is called antisymmetric.
 In terms of quantifiers, ∀a∀b(((a, b) ∈ R ∧ (b, a) ∈ R) → (a = b))

-- there are no pairs of distinct elements a and b with a related to b and b related to a
+* there are no pairs of distinct elements a and b with a related to b and b related to a
-- for example, a ≤ b and b ≤ a implies that a = b
+* for example, a ≤ b and b ≤ a implies that a = b

-> Human word: this is just like combination, if (a,b) appeared then there should no (b,a) exist in relation set
+> Human word: this is just like combination, if (a, b) appeared then there should no (b, a) exist in relation set

 Example: